Polar alignment: Astrometric (plate) solving

-For telescopes combined with an imaging camera connected to a computer, it is possible to achieve very accurate polar alignment (within 0.1 minute of arc).
+For telescopes combined with an imaging camera connected to a computer, it is possible to achieve very accurate polar alignment (within 0.1 minutes of arc).
 An initial rough alignment is first performed using the polar scope.
 An image can then be captured and a star database is used to identify the exact field of view when aimed at stars near the pole - 'plate solving'.
-The telescope is then rotated ninety degrees around its right ascension axis and a new 'plate solve' carried out.
+The telescope is then rotated ninety degrees around its right ascension axis and a new 'plate solve' is carried out.
 The error in the point around which the images rotate compared to the true pole is calculated automatically and the operator can be given simple instructions to adjust the mount for a more accurate polar alignment.

-Mathematical, two star polar alignment
+Mathematical, two-star polar alignment

 The polar error in elevation and azimuth can be calculated by pointing the telescope to two stars or taking two astrometric solves of two positions and the measured error in right ascension and declination.
-From the difference between the right ascension and declination of the telescope encoder and the seconds star position, the elevation and azimuth error of the polar alignment can be calculated.
+From the difference between the right ascension and declination of the telescope encoder and the second's star position, the elevation and azimuth error of the polar alignment can be calculated.
 The basic formulas are as follows: